anovos/anovos-docs/docs/using-anovos/setting-up/on_aws.md

 The above histogram jars version and avro package version should follow the Scala and pyspark version.

-Note: We can use python files (--py-files) only when we are installing anovos by installing Anovos dependency packages from Anovos developmental github version
+**Note**: We can use python files (--py-files) only when we are installing anovos by installing Anovos dependency packages from Anovos developmental github version

 - Application location: S3 path of main.py file
 - Arguments for main.py file - `s3://<s3-bucket>/configs.yaml emr`.
 Here 1st argument is the s3 bucket path of config file and 2nd argument is run_type.
 2nd argument is optional if we have already given in main.py file.